 |Escherichia coli ATCC 25922||0.004-0.015||30-40|

-Ciprofloxacin and other quinolones have been shown to cause arthropathy in immature animals of most species tested.
-(See WARNINGS.)
+Ciprofloxacin and other quinolones have been shown to cause arthropathy in immature animals of most species tested [see WARNINGS AND PRECAUTIONS].
 Damage of weight bearing joints was observed in juvenile dogs and rats.
 In young beagles, 100 mg/kg ciprofloxacin, given daily for 4 weeks, caused degenerative articular changes of the knee joint.
 At 30 mg/kg, the effect on the joint was minimal.
-In a subsequent study in beagles, removal of weight bearing from the joint reduced the lesions but did not totally prevent them.
+In a subsequent study in young beagle dogs, oral ciprofloxacin doses of 30 mg/kg and 90 mg/kg given daily for 2 weeks caused articular changes which were still observed by histopathology after a treatment-free period of 5 months.
+At 10 mg/kg no effects on joints were observed.
+This dose was also not associated with arthrotoxicity after an additional treatment-free period of 5 months.
+In another study, removal of weight bearing from the joint reduced the lesions but did not totally prevent them.

 Crystalluria, sometimes associated with secondary nephropathy, occurs in laboratory animals dosed with ciprofloxacin.
 This is primarily related to the reduced solubility of ciprofloxacin under alkaline conditions, which predominate in the urine of test animals; in man, crystalluria is rare since human urine is typically acidic.
-In rhesus monkeys, crystalluria without nephropathy has been noted after single oral doses as low as 5 mg/kg.
-After 6 months of intravenous dosing at 10 mg/kg/day, no nephropathological changes were noted; however, nephropathy was observed after dosing at 20 mg/kg/day for the same duration.
+In rhesus monkeys, crystalluria without nephropathy has been noted after single oral doses as low as 5 mg/kg (approximately 0.1-times the highest recommended therapeutic dose based upon body surface area.
+After 6 months of intravenous dosing at 10 mg/kg/day, no nephropathological changes were noted; however, nephropathy was observed after dosing at 20 mg/kg/day for the same duration (approximately 0.4 times the highest recommended therapeutic dose based upon body surface area).

 In mice, concomitant administration of nonsteroidal anti-inflammatory drugs such as phenylbutazone and indomethacin with quinolones has been reported to enhance the CNS stimulatory effect of quinolones.